Open Web Analytics: Information

 OWA is comparable to Google Analytics, though OWA is server software anyone can install and run on their own host, while Google Analytics is a software service offered by Google.

-OWA supports tracking with WordPress and MediaWiki, two popular web site frameworks.
+OWA supports tracking with WordPress and MediaWiki, two popular website frameworks.
 This application helps webmasters keep track of and observe the influx of views on their websites.

 The program also tracks the websites of competitors and their company's growth compared to the site in question.